Children at risk of poverty or social exclusion

 - 1 Main statistical findings

 - 5 Further Eurostat information

 - 6 External links

 Main statistical findings

-Children growing in poverty and social exclusion are less likely to do well in school, enjoy good health and realise their full potential later in life, when they are at a higher risk of becoming unemployed and poor and socially excluded.
+Children growing up in poverty and social exclusion are less likely to do well in school, enjoy good health and realise their full potential later in life, when they are at a higher risk of becoming unemployed and poor and socially excluded.